34 Best Modern Home Decor Ideas for a Trendy Makeover

 Floating furniture creates a sleek, modern look while maximizing floor space.
 Wall-mounted cabinets and vanities give rooms a clean and uncluttered feel, making spaces appear more prominent and easier to clean.
 Use floating shelves to display decor items or store essentials.

 A floating TV console in a living room can organize cords while maintaining a minimalist aesthetic.
 Pair these elements with streamlined decor to enhance the contemporary vibe.
-Floating furniture works well in small spaces, offering style and functionality without crowding the room.
+Floating furniture is ideal for small spaces, offering both style and functionality without cluttering the room.

 16. Geometric Patterns